 Other bike components came from Extralite (stem and seat post clamp), 3T (carbon XIDA Team handlebars), ESI grips, cutting-edge Enve offset seat post, legendary ChrisKing (NoThreadSet Series) headset, and other top-line Shimano XTR bike components.

 The Hollowtech Shimano XTR crankset has been completed with a full set of titanium X-Ring MTB Full-Ti chainrings by Italian`s CarbonTi.
 The original chainring bolts have been replaced by CarbonTi (X-Fix MTB series).
 The Shimano XTR bottom bracket has been upgraded with Enduro`s Zero Ceramic bearings.
 The Shimano XTR clipless pedals have been tuned with ActionTec titanium spindles.

 The rims have been produced by NoTubes - a new ZTR Alpine edition.
 I used NoTubes rim tape and valve stems.
-The wheels run on Schwalbe Rocket Ron tubeless tyres in 26x2.1" version with a NoTubes sealant.
-A complete set of the wheels weighs 1242 grams.
+The wheels run on Schwalbe Rocket Ron tubeless tires in a 26x2.1" version with a NoTubes sealant.
+A complete set of wheels weighs 1242 grams.